schemathesis/schemathesis/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: "[FEATURE]"
-labels: "Status: Review Needed, Type: Feature"
+labels: "Status: Needs Triage, Type: Feature"
 assignees: Stranger6667
 ---

-**Is your feature request related to a problem?
-Please describe.**
+### Is your feature request related to a problem?
+Please describe

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Clearly state the issue you're facing.
+How often does this occur?
+What's the impact?

-**Describe the solution you'd like**
+### Describe the solution you'd like

-A clear and concise description of what you want to happen.
+Clearly describe what you want to happen.

-**Describe alternatives you've considered**
+### Describe alternatives you've considered

-A clear and concise description of any alternative solutions or features you've considered.
+Have you tried any workarounds?
+Describe alternative solutions or features.

-**Additional context**
+### Additional context

-Add any other context or screenshots about the feature request here.
+Include any other context, like use-cases, diagrams, or screenshots, to help us understand the feature request.